mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 Hi, I'm Glenn Fiedler and welcome to __Building a Game Network Protocol__.

 In the [previous article](/post/reading_and_writing_packets/), we created a bitpacker but it required manual checking to make sure reading a packet from the network is safe.
 This is a real problem because the stakes are particularly high.
-A single missed check creates a vulnerability an attacker can use to crash your server.
+A single missed check creates a vulnerability that an attacker can use to crash your server.

 The goal of this article is to create a system where this checking is automatic.
 If we read past the end of a packet, the packet read should abort automatically.
 If a value comes in over the network that's outside of the expected range, the packet should be dropped.

-We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions anymore, but can write one function that performs _both_ read and write.
+We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions, but can write one function that performs _both_ read and write.

 This is called a _serialize function_.